-A Female-Led ‘Black Panther’ Spinoff Should Be The MCU's Next Step, According To Ryan Coogler
+A Female-Led ‘Black Panther’ Spinoff Could & Should Happen, According To Ryan Coogler

 In Black Panther, the women warriors in the film played just as big a role as the men and director Ryan Coogler agrees.
 In fact, Coogler thinks a female-led Black Panter spinoff makes so much sense, according to Variety.
 The publication reported on May 10 that when making mention of the female leads, Angela Bassett, Lupita Nyong’o, Danai Gurira, and Letitia Wright, Coogler said "I would watch a movie with them," during a two-hour panel discussion at Cannes.
 Adding later that he felt as though the women in the film were as important as the men.